Overture came about from a Star Trek fanfiction prompt about new beginnings.

 When Wes meets Lakeisha, it’s pretty close to love at first sight.

 There are, so far as I am aware, no impediments to Wesley existing in the Mirror.
-Frankly, I’m surprised that this scenario doesn’t seem to have been explored in Star Trek official fiction and it’s been barely explored in fan fiction.
+Frankly, I’m surprised that no one seems to have explored this scenario in Star Trek official fiction and fan fiction has barely explored the idea.

 I like the idea of him being less obsessed with duty, and see him as being a lot like, well, like Wil Wheaton himself has become.
 E. g. a guy who does some acting but is also a force for good in the geek world.
 Maybe a Mirror Wesley could be the kind of positive force for good that is lacking in that universe.

-The idea intrigues, and I may explore it at some time.
+The idea intrigues, and I may look into it at some time.